aws-samples/genai-media-upscaling-and-testing/Plugins/esrgan-sagemaker/README.md

 This package will deploy a sagemaker endpoint serving a model based on [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN]).
 This endpoint can then be used as an another upscaling method for the S3 upscaling workflow.

+## Prerequisites

+* Python 3.11 (**Note** Python 3.12 will not work as there is a [known issue](https://github.com/aws/sagemaker-python-sdk/issues/4534) in the sagemaker python sdk that the deployment script depends on.
+It is recommended to use an venv with Python 3.11.)

 ## Deploy Sagemaker Endpoint

 1. Create Sagemaker execution role.
 See [AWS Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-create-execution-role) on how to do this.